kliewerdaniel/ConCreat/README.md

 └── README.md                  # This file
 ```

-**Note:** The `chatterbox-turbo/` directory (containing TTS model files) will be automatically downloaded and created when the TTS service is first used.
-It's not included in the repository but will be cached locally.
+**Note:** The `chatterbox/` directory (containing TTS model files) will be cloned during setup.
+It's not included in the repository but will be created locally.

 ## API Endpoints